KevinSia/Documentation/AdminGuide.md

 ## GitLab Repository
 ---
-- For creating a Challenge repository, access permission for GitLab repository should be `internal`
+- When creating a Challenge repository, access permission for GitLab repository should be `internal`

 ## Code Review
 ---